PlatformTime/platformtimebasic/README.md

 v1.1 - 2021-12-20: Updated styles for MetroNorth to match station signage and fixed dropdown content for LIRR

 v1.2 - 2021-12-23: Added NJT timetables

+v1.3 - 2023-02-06: Added ability to navigate using browser history and load a specific staion on start via hash